 Not all credit cards are a good value, so it’s smart to compare offers.
 You’ll also want to think about what you’re looking for in a credit card.

-The best card for you will depend on your spending and credit habits, monthly budget, current debt levels and future plans.
-To help you narrow down your options, we’ve broken down the most common types of credit cards available to Canadians.
+The best card for you will depend on your spending and credit habits, monthly budget, current debt levels and future plan.

 How to Compare Credit Cards

-What are the Best Credit Cards in Canada?
+What Are the Best Credit Cards for Canadians?

 It depends on who’s looking.
 Although many objective factors go into a quality credit card, such as a healthy rewards rate and a low annual percentage rate (APR), there are also subjective factors that will colour your experience.